 My wife and I are acquiring a brand new duplex in Sefton and my lawyer is advising me that she has to the lender to disclose incentives from the developer.
 The Estate Agents are hassling me to sign contracts and my preference is not to prolong the conveyancing.
 Is my lawyer right?

 You should not exchange unless you have been advised to do so by your property lawyer.
 A precondition to being on a mortgage company panel is to comply with the UK Finance Lenders’ Handbook requirements.
 The CML Conveyancing Handbook requires that your lawyer have the appropriate Disclosure of Incentive form completed by the developer and accepted by your lender.

-My aunt pointed out to me me that in buying a property in Sefton there may be a number of restrictions affecting the ability to carry out external changes to a property.
+My aunt informed me that in purchasing a property in Sefton there may be a number of restrictions prohibiting external alterations to the property.
 Is this right?

-We are aware of anumerous of properties in Sefton which have some sort of restriction or requirement of consent to external variations.
+There are a number of properties in Sefton which have some sort of restriction or requirement of consent to carry out external changes.
 Part of the conveyancing in Sefton should determine what restrictions are applicable and advising you as part of a ROT that should be sent to you.

-I used Wolstenholmes several years past for my conveyancing in Sefton.
-I now require my file but the law firm has closed.
+I used Stirling Law several years past for my conveyancing in Sefton.
+Now, I need the documents however the law firm is no longer operating.
 What do I do?